Skip to main content

 02 Design over hardware

-The instructional design is built in, not bolted on
+The teaching is baked in, not bolted on

 Expert-developed content CAMIL-aligned narrative structure Built-in reflection moments